Mystery ballot could sway control of Alaska state government

-A single mystery ballot found on a precinct table on Election Day but not counted then could decide a tied Alaska state House race and thwart Republican efforts to control the chamber and all of state government.

-The ballot arrived in Juneau last Friday in a secrecy sleeve in a bin with other ballot materials.
-Officials were investigating its origins and handling before deciding whether to tally it.
+He said it's likely this ballot was validly issued and voted and should be counted for Dodge.

+He also wants the Division of Elections to count for Dodge a ballot with ovals marked for her and LeBon but with an "X'' over the oval next to LeBon's name.
+That ballot wasn't counted for either candidate.

-"People kept calling it close," Democrat candidate Kathryn Dodge said of the race for the House seat in Fairbanks.
+"People kept calling it close," Dodge said of the race.
 "I just didn't know it was going to be squeaky."

-A recount is scheduled for Friday after the race between Dodge and Republican Bart LeBon was previously certified as a tie, at 2,661 votes apiece.
-The uncounted ballot appears to be marked for Dodge.

-The outcome will have big political implications.
-If LeBon wins, Republicans will control the state House in addition to the state Senate and the governor's office.

 If Dodge wins, the House would be split 20-20, between Republicans and the remnant of a coalition that is largely comprised of Democrats but includes two Republicans.